minprog/programmeren-2/problems/hangman2/hangman.md

         # were guessed.
         # TODO

-And having done that, this may be an excellent time to run `check50` again!
+And having done that, this may be the time to run `check50` again.

-### 7. Handling exceptions
+### 7. Debugging with assertions

 What happens when you want to create a Hangman game that does not follow the specifications?
 For example, what should happen if someone uses your class like the following:

 	game = Hangman(-5, 6)

 Try it yourself!
 Most likely, your code will indeed try to create a hangman game with a word of length -5.
-But that is not going not work, ever.
+But that is not going not work (ever!).

-Because the `Hangman` object does not interface directly with the user, it makes no sense for it to reprompt the user for new input.
-However, we still need to be able to signal when something is wrong.
+Because the `Hangman` object does not interface directly with the user, it makes no sense for it to re-prompt the user for new input.
+However, it also makes no sense to just continue the program.
+It would only lead to errors further down the line.

-When you write code that does not interface with a person, you should still be able to deal with faulty input.
-To do so, Python (and many other languages) uses *exceptions*.
-Exceptions are like a warning signal: "Something went wrong!
-I'm stopping here!"

-Try running the following Python code to see an exception being created:

-    my_list = [1, 2, 3, 4]
-    my_value = my_list[5]

-There is no element in the list at index 5, so something goes wrong.
-You should get a message about an `IndexError`, which is indeed an "exception".
-It makes no sense to continue computation, because we don't know what the value of `my_value` should be.
-So the program halts.

-In order for your Hangman class to be easy to work with, it should deal with wrong inputs using exceptions, instead of just going on.
-This means that running `game = Hangman(-5, 6)` should cause some kind of exception.
-For example:
+We can take this opportunity to proactively check for error conditions.
+To do this, we can use Python **assertions**.

+To create an assertion, we need to understand what would be correct input for creating an Hangman object.
+We have two parameters:

+- The parameter `length` is the length of a word to play Hangman with.
+Negative length is not going to work - and 0-length words will not lead to a working game either.
+Other options we have to think about a little bit harder: is a game for words of size 1 fun?
+Do 1-letter words even exist?
+You can check that yourself.
+The same goes for 2-letter words.
+And at the other end you could check that the `length` isn't much longer than say...
+10?

+- For `num_guesses` you should also think about what realistic input would be.
+But don't take it too far.
+We're mostly looking to constrain the parameters to *sane* values - values that make sure the program/algorithm will not crash and will provide the "right answer".

+After having defined those constraints, you can formulate an assertion:

+    assert length > 0 and length < 10

+Putting this simple stament in your code will make sure that Python halts the program if at that point the assertion "fails".

     class Hangman:
         def __init__(self, length, num_guesses):
-            if length < 1:
+            assert length > 0 and length < 10
-                raise Exception("Hangman word needs to have positive length.") if num_guesses < 1:
-                raise Exception("You need at least one guess to play Hangman.")
             # ... and here follows other code.

-Note that `check50` for this problem expects that such checks, with accompanying exceptions, are present in your code!
-In particular, you should also handle invalid input for the `guess()` method, as specified by `check50`.
+Note that `check50` for this problem expects that such assertions are present in your code!
+In particular, you should **also** handle invalid input for the `guess()` method, as specified by `check50`.

 ### 8. Implementing user interaction